Point Clare railway station

 Point Clare railway station is located on the Main Northern line in New South Wales, Australia.
 It serves the southern Central Coast suburb of Point Clare opening on 28 June 1891.

-Platforms & services
+Platforms and services

 Point Clare has two side platforms that are about 5 cars long.
 It is serviced by NSW TrainLink Central Coast & Newcastle Line services travelling from Sydney Central to Newcastle.

 Transport links

-Busways operate two routes via Point Claire station:
+Busways operates two bus routes via Point Clare station, under contract to Transport for NSW: